Bunnythorpe: Demographics

+Ethnicities were 90.4% European/Pākehā, 17.5% Māori, 0.4% Pacific peoples, 2.6% Asian, and 1.7% other ethnicities.
+People may identify with more than one ethnicity.

+Although some people chose not to answer the census's question about religious affiliation, 55.9% had no religion, 33.2% were Christian, 0.9% had Māori religious beliefs, 0.4% were Hindu, 0.9% were Muslim and 1.3% had other religions.

+Of those at least 15 years old, 75 (13.6%) people had a bachelor's or higher degree, and 126 (22.8%) people had no formal qualifications.
+81 people (14.7%) earned over $70,000 compared to 17.2% nationally.
+The employment status of those at least 15 was that 324 (58.7%) people were employed full-time, 72 (13.0%) were part-time, and 24 (4.3%) were unemployed.

 Climate

 Bunnythorpe has a very similar temperate climate to Palmerston North, but temperatures tend to be slightly lower in winter and can be significantly lower during the summer months of December to February.
 The average summer temperature is 20.6 C and the average temperature during the coldest months of June–August is 11.2 C.

 Parks and recreation

 Bunnythorpe is popular among younger children as it is a small community and regarded as quite safe.
 Children often spend weekends and spare time utilising the open access to the primary school's playgrounds and sporting fields.
 There is also a Rugby Football Club on Raymond St with clubrooms and this is the site of the ANZAC memorial Cenotaph.
 The Mangaone Stream bridge off Maple Street on Te Ngaio Road is also popular among the children, with eels and fresh water trout among the catch.

 Transport

 Road

 The main access to Bunnythorpe comes via Railway Road from Palmerston North and Wellington in the south; Ashhurst-Bunnythorpe Road from Ashhurst, Woodville and Hawke’s Bay in the east; Kairanga Bunnythorpe Road from the west; and Campbell Road to the north, serving Feilding.